waku-org/research/incentivization.md

 - the server didn't receive the message when it was broadcast;
 - the server deliberately withholds the message.

-Contrary to blockchains, Relay doesn't have consensus over relayed messages.
+Contrary to blockchains, Relay doesn't have consensтus over relayed messages.
 Therefore, it's impossible to distinguish between the two scenarios above.

 ### Server: Irrelevant response